 This section reflects the approach of the ABA Abuse and Neglect Standards and the ABA Custody Standards as to the dilemma that can arise when the child's expressed goals in the proceeding may place the child at risk of harm.
 A child's attorney may not refuse to advocate the child's wishes simply because the attorney disagrees with the child's view or believes the child's objectives will not further the child's best interests.
-On the other hand, the child's attorney is not bound by the child's expressed wishes if pursuing those wishes would put the child at risk of substantial physical, emotional, psychological financial or other harm and is not merely contrary to the lawyer's opinion of the child's interests.
-The requirement that the risk of harm be "reasonably certain" is intended to distinguish situations where the risk is remote and speculative.
+On the other hand, the child's attorney is not bound by the child's expressed wishes if pursuing those wishes would put the child at risk of substantial physical, financial or other harm and is not merely contrary to the lawyer's opinion of the child's interests.
 In most cases, the ethical conflict involved in asserting a position that would seriously endanger the child can be resolved through the lawyer's counseling function.
 If it cannot be resolved, this section permits the child's attorney to request the appointment of a court advisor or, where permitted, a best interests attorney.
 Similar to the bracketed phrase in subsection (d)(3), subsection (e)(1) includes a bracketed phrase for the appointment of a best interests attorney.
 In any event, a child's attorney should not reveal the reason for the request unless such disclosure is necessary to prevent harm to the child and is permitted by the state's ethics rules on confidentiality.
 These guidelines for the child's attorney are consistent with prevailing ethical standards.
 See Rules 1.14 and 1.6(a), ABA Model Rules.